 While less quotable, this statement specifies (“in terms of“) the practical application.
 It is not just about a detached recognition that individuals are interwoven with societies and cultures – though this is a good start.
 The sociological imagination sparkles into life when one allows this recognition to transform understandings of self and others, on a human level.

 Sociology at its base helps one to understand society.
 Sociology at its best helps one to reimagine the individual.
 I thus present to you the following 4 series of quotes: Sociology Quotes, Society Quotes, Self-Help Quotes, Empath Quotes.
 In truth, the sociological imagination is hardly confined to the first.
-I have no qualms citing Max Weber under Self-Help.
+I have no qualms citing Max Weber under Self-Help, or borrowing concepts from other disciplines.
 Read on to figure out how!

 Sociology Quotes (explanatory)

 To challenge common sense, and recast individual problems as social problems (vice versa) – that is the imagination I hope you gain from such Sociology Quotes.
 Feel free to share them with those who judge, but think they don’t!

 Society Quotes (evaluative)